MODELO-KIND-ENGINEERING/MODELITO-LANGUAGE/README.md

 A Python-based soft robotics simulator for designing and testing deformable robots with various gaits and configurations.

+Created by the MODELO KIND ENGINEERING TEAM:

+Daniel Motilla (M0TH)
+Frederick Ayala
+Davide Vigano
+Oyvind Soroy (Colonthree)
+Drake (Yoshi)

+We hope you have fun your our software :3

 ## Quick Start

 1. Install dependencies: